 Keyword: Horchata Drink, Horchata Recipe, How to Make Horchata

 In a mixing bowl, add the rice, whole milk, sweetened condensed milk, cinnamon sticks.

-Pour hot water into mixture and stir until the sweetened condensed milk dissolves.
+Pour hot water into the mixture and stir until the sweetened condensed milk dissolves.

 Allow mixture to come to room temperature.
 Cover the bowl with plastic wrap then refrigerate the mixture for a minimum of 2 hours.
-Refrigerate up 12 12 hours for a more concentrated flavor.
+Refrigerate up to 12 hours for a more concentrated flavor.

 Uncover the mixture.
 Remove the cinnamon sticks and discard.

 Strain the mixture to separate the rice.
 Reserve the liquid.